 Tricia and Mike came up for a visit mid month.
 Mike was busy with work meetings so us gals spent time in the yard enjoying the weather.

-And on the 22nd of June, we had our garden sale.
+And on the 22nd, we had our garden sale.
 I took two photos at the beginning and then got too busy so here they are, Mom and I right before the show and a quick snap when it started ~

 And yesterday, we were at our nephews grad party and then at Japanese Village for dinner to celebrate my brother's birthday ~